-Single Zone High Efficiency Wall Mount Outdoor Unit Connections
+Single Zone Wall Mount Outdoor Unit Connections

-- 1. Remove the tubing cover by loosening the fastening screws.
-See Figure 36. - 2.
-Align the center of the refrigerant pipe and corresponding connection as shown in Figure 37. - 3.
-Refer to Figure 38 for correct liquid and gas pipe attachment onto outdoor unit. - 4.
-Place a couple of drops of refrigerant oil on the opening rim of the flare before assembling.
-Ensure you do not add any contaminants.
-Tighten the flare nut initially by hand. - Finish tightening the flare nut with a torque wrench until the wrench clicks.
+- Remove the tubing cover by loosening the fastening screws.
+See Figure 38 or Figure 38, as appropriate for your unit. - Align the center of the refrigerant pipe and corresponding connection as shown in Figure 39. - 3.
+Place a couple of drops of refrigerant oil on the opening rim of the flare before assembling. - 4.
+Refer to Figure 40 or Figure 41 for connecting the refrigerant pipe to the outdoor unit.

+- Ensure you do not add any contaminants.

+- Tighten the flare nut initially by hand.

+- Finish tightening the flare nut with a torque wrench until the wrench clicks.
 Follow torque guidelines in Table 15.
-See Figure 38 for correct connection points.